Skip to content

 Comprehensive Stroke Care

-When you or a loved one has a stroke, every second counts.
-On average, almost 2 million brain cells are lost each minute a stroke goes untreated.
-That’s why Broward Health’s team of multidisciplinary stroke specialists is available 24/7 through our Emergency Departments to help stop strokes, improve functional outcome and reduce disability.
+When you or a loved one has a stroke, every second matters.
+On average, nearly 2 million brain cells are lost each minute a stroke goes untreated.
+That’s why Broward Health’s multidisciplinary team of stroke specialists is available 24/7 in our Emergency Departments to help stop strokes, improve outcomes and reduce disability.

 Collaborative Stroke Care

-Our multidisciplinary stroke team works with internal medicine, hematology, cardiology, trauma, interventional neurology and other departments to diagnose and treat risk factors and other conditions that can lead to stroke, including:
+Our multidisciplinary stroke team works closely with internal medicine, hematology, cardiology, trauma, interventional neurology and other specialties to diagnose and treat conditions that increase stroke risk, including:

 • Heart Arrhythmia